hervegirod/JSON-java/README.md

 for `BigInteger` and `BigDecimal` values in `JSONObject` and `JSONArray` objects is provided in the form of `get()`, `opt()`, and `put()` API methods.

-Although 1.6 compatibility is currently supported, it is not a project goal and may be removed in some future release.

 In compliance with RFC7159 page 10 section 9, the parser is more lax with what is valid JSON than the Generator.
 For Example, the tab character (U+0009) is allowed when reading JSON Text strings, but when output by the Generator, tab is properly converted to \t in